httptim/RedNet-Explorer/docs/resources.md

 ---

 *This reference covers the complete CC:Tweaked documentation as available on https://tweaked.cc/.
 Each link provides detailed information about APIs, functions, events, and usage examples for programming computers and turtles in Minecraft.*

+## 🚨 CRITICAL DEVELOPMENT REQUIREMENT 🚨

+**ALWAYS consult the official CC:Tweaked documentation at https://tweaked.cc/ before implementing any CC:Tweaked functionality.**

+When working with any CC:Tweaked API, event, peripheral, or feature:

+1. **Check the official documentation URL** listed above for that specific component
+2. **Verify function signatures, parameters, and return values** against the official docs
+3. **Review usage examples** provided in the documentation
+4. **Check for version compatibility** and breaking changes
+5. **Follow official best practices** and conventions

+This ensures code compatibility, correctness, and adherence to CC:Tweaked standards.